Rosalina121/pc-remote-control/README.md

 ### OS support
 Most modules will work regardless of the platform, but some are currently Windows only.
+Also some modules may require extra dependencies to work correctly on certain systems.

 Win only modules:
 - `Volume` - uses [NirCMD](https://www.nirsoft.net/utils/nircmd.html)
 - `Switch Audio` - uses [NirCMD](https://www.nirsoft.net/utils/nircmd.html)

+Extra dependencies:
+- `Clipboard` requires `libxtst-dev` on a Linux system (simple `apt install` works).